GaveenBuddhika/PORTFOLIO_N/README.md

 - **React**: JavaScript library for building user interfaces.
 - **React Bootstrap**: Bootstrap components built with React.
 - **CSS**: Styling the website.
+- **Docker**: Containerization platform to build and run the application in isolated environments.

 ## Setup

 To run this project locally, follow these steps: